ryanfiller/gabby2020/src/routes/work/cfgm.md

 ---
-title: The Community Foundation of Greater Memphis
+title: The Community Foundation of Greater Memphis Campaign
 thumbnail: images/CFGM-Photo-Small.jpg
 order: 100
 ---

-The Community Foundation of Greater Memphis

 Campaign developed to celebrate the 50th anniversary of The Community Foundation of Greater Memphis and the work they’ve contributed to the city over the past half century.